RossAscends/STMP/README.md

 - `System Prompt` defines what will be placed at the very top of the prompt.
 - `Author Note(D4)` defines what will be inserted as a system message at Depth 4 in the prompt.
 - `Final Instruction(D1, "JB")` defines what to send as a system message at Depth 1 in the prompt.
-Not needed for TC APIs, but useful as a 'JB prompt' for CC APIs.

 ### Adding/Editing APIs